flame-engine/flame/README.md

 can ask any of your Flame related questions.

 If you are more comfortable with StackOverflow, you can also create a question there.
-Add the [Flame tag](https://stackoverflow.com/questions/tagged/flame), so that anyone following the tag can help out.
+Add the [Flame tag](https://stackoverflow.com/questions/tagged/flame), to make sure that anyone following the tag can help out.

 ## Features